-This guide on Padmasana discusses its meaning, steps, benefits, and many other aspects of it in a comprehensive manner.
+This guide on Padmasana discusses its meaning, steps, benefits, and many other aspects in a comprehensive manner.

 |English Name||Lotus Pose|

-The second century CE statues and images of Buddha and Mahavira in Padmasana shows that the Asana was prevalent at that time.
+The second-century CE statues and images of Buddha and Mahavira in Padmasana show that this yoga position was prevalent then.

-Yoga Yajnavalkya which is one of the earliest yoga texts, compiled well before second Century CE describes the steps for Lotus Posture.
+Yoga Yajnavalkya which is one of the earliest yoga texts, compiled well before the second Century CE describes the steps for performing this yoga position.

 Maharishi Vyasa’s commentary on Yoga Sutra also talks about Lotus Posture.
 This commentary is believed to be of the same period.

-A figure seated in Lotus Pose is found in the coin that belongs to the period of Chandragupta II (380 CE to 415 CE).
+A figure seated in this Pose is found in the coin that belongs to the period of Chandragupta II (380 CE to 415 CE).

-From this evidence, we can conclude that Padmasana was in practice well before 2000 years from now.
+From this evidence, we can conclude that Padmasana was in practice well before 2,600 years ago.